 What is a PSC Code and How do I use it?

-A topical example: In searching for Medical and Surgical Instruments, a government buyer would search for PSC Code 6515 and see a group of companies that offer a variety of products under medical supplies.
+PSC code lookup can be like searching for Medical and Surgical Instruments, a government buyer would search for PSC Code 6515 and see a group of companies that offer a variety of products under medical supplies.
 If you, as the company, are looking to sell Unmanned Aircraft, you would be able to use one of the tools described below to search and find the code 1550 that notates drones for multiple purposes.

 The PSC Manual is updated on a regular basis, and it’s important to keep up with some of the changes that occur.
 According to GSA Interact, 155 new research and development codes, 40 new IT Codes, and 2 new product codes are in the October 2020 update.
 Similarly, 721 research and development codes and 68 IT Codes are now end-dated.
 This is necessary to note, as your products should be up to date for the best results.